-All music majors are required to present a senior recital according to the guidelines presented in this handbook.
+All music majors, with the exception of music production majors, are required to present a senior recital according to the guidelines presented in this handbook.
 Students completing a Bachelor of Music degree in music performance must also present a recital during their junior year.

 Students preparing for these degree recitals must be enrolled in lessons with their major teacher for a minimum of two quarters immediately preceding the performance as well as during the quarter in which the recital is given.

 Senior music major recitals may be given only after the student has had upper division standing for at least one academic year.

 Minors must complete three credits of upper division applied studies prior to giving an optional senior recital.

 Six months prior to proposed date

 Recitals are scheduled in consultation with the music faculty.
 A recital request form listing the proposed date and repertoire must be completed and submitted for faculty approval at least six months prior to the proposed recital date.

 Students also must remember to register for their recital in the appropriate quarter.
 The recital is listed as a zero-credit course, and it is a graduation requirement for majors.
 Students should register as follows:

 Majors: MUPF 387 Junior Recital (required of BMus in performance only)